 When there is an issue that involves drugs or alcohol and has developed into an addiction, attempting to stop using the substances alone is not the best option.
 The first question in this process that may be asked is whether or not they need detox, but the answer is not always written in stone.

 While many will find barriers to entering into treatment, or they’ll have the strength to forego the process alone, it’s essential to mention that if you’re seeking long-term abstinence from drugs or alcohol, you must go through a proper detox that involves medical professionals.
-Formal detox is often the first and most significant step in the drug addiction process, and a person will benefit from the efforts of counseling and therapy after being physically stabilized.
+Medical detox is often the first and most significant step in the drug addiction process, and a person will benefit from the efforts of counseling and therapy after being physically stabilized.

 There are several different types of drug rehab, and that also rings true for the several different types of detox methods available.
 Each format is designed to meet specific needs for a particular kind of addiction and person.
 While one form may benefit one person adequately, the other could be a failed attempt.